The Average Cost of Homeowners Insurance in Ohio

 Say Goodbye to Homeowners Insurance With Truehold

 Raising deductibles, comparing rates, and ramping up your home security might help you reduce your homeowners insurance premiums incrementally.
-But with a sale-leaseback, you can get rid of this expense –– and the myriad other costly homeownership expenses –– entirely.
+But with a sell and stay transaction, you can get rid of property insurance entirely.

-With an Ohio or Cincinnati sale-leaseback, you can sell your house in Ohio to Truehold, then continue living in it as a renter.
-You get your hard-earned home equity without the stress of selling your home, and we cover routine expenses like property taxes, major repair costs, and, of course, homeowners insurance.
+You can sell your home and then continue to live in it as a renter.
+You get your hard-earned home equity without the stress of selling your home, and we cover routine expenses like property taxes, essential repairs, and, of course, property insurance.

-Learn more about our sale-leaseback by connecting with a trusted Truehold advisor, and discover the stress-free way to stay in your home.
+Learn more about our sell and stay transaction by connecting with a Truehold representative, and discover a stress-free way to stay in your home.

 Sources: